 The top 10 resolutions for each new year are often to: lose weight, get organized, spend less/save more, enjoy life to the fullest, stay fit and healthy, learn something exciting, quit smoking, help others in their dreams, fall in love, and spend more time with family.

-Most would agree these are great goals, but research indicates if you don’t have accountability these goals will be out the window in a month.
-What would happen if you and your spouse made some resolutions for your marriage that were fun and actually worked to build up your relationship?
-Here are some examples:
+These are great goals, but studies show that without accountability, your goals will be out the window in a month.
+But what if you and your spouse made some fun resolutions to build up your relationship?

 - Don’t come in and want to “talk” during the Super Bowl unless you want to pick a fight.
 Instead, schedule time for uninterrupted conversation on a regular basis.
-Studies show that just five minutes a day can make a huge difference in your relationship.
+Just five minutes a day can make a huge difference in your relationship.

-- If you are interested in knowing what is going on in his head, don’t ask your man to share his feelings.
+- If you want to know what’s going on in his head, don’t ask your man to share his feelings.
 Simply ask, “What do you think?”
 Chances are good you will actually end up knowing how he feels.

 - Eat dinner together.
-Seriously, taking time away from the television and other technology to eat together enhances communication and connectedness which are crucial to a healthy marriage.
-If you have children, feed them early and plan a late dinner for the two of you.
+Seriously, taking time away from the television and other technology to eat together enhances communication and connectedness, and that’s crucial to a healthy marriage.
+If you have children, feed them early and plan a late dinner for yourselves.

-- Help your spouse get organized, but remember it’s okay to be spontaneous.
+- Help your spouse with organization, but remember it’s okay to be spontaneous.

 - Help your spouse be spontaneous, but remember it’s okay to plan.
 The key to both of these goals is clearly balance.
-Too much planning or spontaneity can make for a miserable marriage.
+Too much planning or spontaneity can make marriage miserable.

 - Set goals together no matter what.
-Decide on one thing that you and your spouse want to accomplish together this year and make plans to see it happen.
-Doing things as a team throughout the years will help prepare you for becoming empty-nesters.
+Decide on one thing you want to accomplish together this year and make plans to see it happen.
+Doing things as a team throughout the years will help you prepare for becoming empty-nesters.

 - Find ways to encourage your spouse.
 The truth is, most people know deep down what their weaknesses are, but often have trouble knowing and acknowledging their strengths.